tomassedovic/quicksilver-roguelike/README.md

 ![Half square](screenshots/07_half_square.png)

-> Glitches like these are one of gamedev's underrated pleasures.
+> Glitches like these are one of gamedev's lesser-known pleasures.

-Interesting, but not *quite* what we want.
-Make the tile size a proper
+Make the tile size a proper square:
-square:

 ```rust
 let tile_size_px = Vector::new(24, 24);